 Health Care Team

-Multidisciplinary, comprehensive care of these patients and families is provided by medicine, nursing, respiratory therapy, pharmacy, social work services, case management, pastoral care, food & nutritional services, rehab services, and other health care providers as indicated by the patient’s health status and identified needs.
+The Medical Director for Unit 46 is an Assistant Professor with the Division of Acute Care Surgery and Surgical Critical Care.
+The Critical Care Medicine (CCM) faculty, fellows, residents, and advanced practice providers (APP), in conjunction with the patient’s surgical service faculty, fellows, residents, and APPs provide 24-hour care, 7 days per week for Unit 46 ICU patients.
+Multidisciplinary, comprehensive care of these patients and families is provided by medicine, nursing, respiratory therapy, pharmacy, dietary, social work services, case management, pastoral care, food & nutritional services, rehab services, and other health care providers as indicated by the patient’s health status, comorbidities, chronic and acutely identified needs.

-In the event of an emergency such as severe weather conditions or other disaster, the minimum amount of staff required to safely operate up to 75% capacity would be 10 Registered Nurses, 2 PCAs and 1 Support Tech.
+In the event of an emergency such as severe weather conditions or other disasters, the minimum amount of staff required to safely operate up to 75% capacity would be 13 registered nurses and 1 support tech.

 Explore our available position on the UF Health Shands Careers website.